CristianColdea/EM_efficiency_map/README.md

 # Electric Motor (EM) efficiency map model
 > This is a project for model the electric motor efficiency map based on a published scientific paper.
-> The final objective is to have a script able to deliver the efficiency value for a certain electric motor working on a specific torque and speed/rpm.

 ## Table of contents
 * [General info](#general-info)